brycloud/Servetify-Node/README.md

 console.log(query.details); // Get the query result
 ```

-**Interacting with PostgreSQL Databases**
+### Interacting with PostgreDB

-To interact with PostgreSQL databases, the proccess of doing queries is the same, Servetify ensures the same security algorithm for SQL Server connections, the proccess of doing queries is totally the same, but the connection proccess variates.
+To interact with PostgreDB databases, the proccess of doing queries is the same, Servetify ensures the same security algorithm for SQL Server connections, the proccess of doing queries is totally the same, but the connection proccess variates.
 As SQL Server does not use the same authentication methods as MySQL and requires a connection string, the proccess is the different, however Servetify has made the proccess most similar possible as MySQL Connections.

 Example of code: